Wilhelm Stuckart

 Wilhelm Georg Joseph Stuckart (16 November 1902 – 15 November 1953) was a German Nazi Party lawyer, official, and a State Secretary in the Reich Interior Ministry during the Nazi era.
 He was a co-author of the Nuremberg Laws and a participant in the January 1942 Wannsee Conference, at which the genocidal Final Solution to the Jewish Question was planned.
 He also served as Reichsminister of the Interior in the short-lived Flensburg government at the end of the Second World War.

-After the War he was tried in the Ministries-Trial, but received no additional sentence, due to a lack of evidence.
+After the War he was tried in the Ministries Trial, but received no additional sentence, due to a lack of evidence.
 Stuckart then worked as a minor civil servant, until his death in a car accident.

 Early life

 Stuckart was born in Wiesbaden, the son of a railway employee.
 He had a Christian upbringing.
 Stuckart was active in the far right early on and joined the Freikorps von Epp in 1919 to resist the French occupation of the Ruhr.
-In 1922, he started studying law and political economy at the universities of Munich and Frankfurt am Main, and joined the Nazi Party (NSDAP) in December that year; he remained a member until the party was banned after the failed putsch of 1923.
+In 1922, he started studying law and political economy at the Ludwig-Maximilians-Universität München and Goethe University Frankfurt, and joined the Nazi Party (NSDAP) in December that year; he remained a member until the party was banned after the failed putsch of 1923.
 To support his parents, Stuckart temporarily abandoned his studies to work at the Nassau Regional Bank in Frankfurt in 1924.
 He finished his studies in 1928, receiving a doctorate with a thesis entitled Erklärung an die Öffentlichkeit, insbesondere die Anmeldung zum Handelsregister ("Declarations to the Public, Especially Concerning the Enrollment to the Trade Register"); he passed the bar examination in 1930.